TreyGower7/coe332-trey/homework08/README.md

     ```
       Output: <img width="500" alt="Screenshot 2023-03-27 at 9 24 13 PM" src="https://user-images.githubusercontent.com/70235944/228111861-7970c198-8c78-4428-bf78-5dfb36abbcc7.png">

+6. Generate plots of data into a new redis database
+    ```sh
+    curl -X POST localhost:5000/image
+    ```
+  Output: Image Posted

+7. Get the plots of data (graphs only viewable in jupyter notebook or as a png on local device)
+    ```sh
+    curl localhost:5000/image
+    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

   <!-- Kubernetes -->